 Disintegrators are powerful destruction units that will require some attention and planning for installation compared to normal small shredding devices.
 When considering purchasing a SEM disintegrator we will be there every step of the way to ensure that all conditions are being met.
 That being said, here are some things that you’ll want to consider ahead of time:

-- LOCATION: Where the system is to be deployed is important and should normally be in a 1st floor warehouse type environment with ample space, wide door access and a loading dock.
+LOCATION: Where the system is to be deployed is important and should normally be in a 1st floor warehouse type environment with ample space, wide door access, and a loading dock.
 The smallest systems will require a minimum of 11’ x 11’ with an 8’ 4” ceiling.
-Download the Disintegrator Floor Plan Engineering Drawing to help demonstrate the required space.
+SEM can provide a disintegerator floor plan drawing on request.

-Make sure you have a minimum of 3 feet around the system to allow for easy access and future maintenance of the equipment.
-Positioning near the loading dock with dumpsters / compactors, etc, will make disposal of the waste bags much easier.
+Make sure you have a minimum of three feet around the system to allow for easy access and future maintenance of the equipment.
+Positioning near the loading dock with dumpsters or compactors will make disposal of the waste bags much easier.
 In larger systems where an outside waste system is deployed as shown here, the location of the system close to the outside collection is important.
 Wall coring and the potentially pouring of concrete pads outside to mount filters and air system support stands may also be required for larger systems.

 or 230V / 60Hz) with proper amperage to power the equipment.
 The

-- WHEN TO INSTALL: Disintegrators can take up to two to five days to install.
+WHEN TO INSTALL: Disintegrators can take anywhere from two to five days to install.
 How will installation and temporary disruption effect your operation?
-So plan ahead.
+It’s important to plan ahead.

 What Should I Expect At Time of Installation?